 - 1 cup frozen corn

-- 8.5 oz microwaveable brown rice, cooked (I used Uncle Ben's)
+- 8.5 oz microwaveable brown rice cooked (I used Uncle Ben's, which comes to about 2 cups)

 - Horizon Sour Cream